 Like, when will this all end?
-Is there a drug out there that can help fight the symptoms?
-Is it dangerous to use public toilets now?
+Is COVID-19 treatable yet?
+And is it dangerous to use public toilets now?

 There’s no such thing as a stupid question.
-We don’t all have as many degrees as Chris Whitty CB FRCP FFPH FMedSci — the UK’s acronym-happy chief medical officer — and we all want answers.
+We don’t all have as many degrees as Chris Whitty — the UK’s acronym-happy chief medical officer — and we all want answers.
 But with so much information flowing, it might sometimes feel embarrassing to ask a question it feels like everyone but you knows the answer to.

-From ways to prevent yourself catching the virus, to how the world is making moves to eliminate it, here’s the latest on what the science has to say on the questions you asked.
+From ways to prevent yourself catching the virus, to how the world is making moves to eliminate it, here’s the latest on what the science has to say on the questions we're all asking.

 1. Should I wash my shopping with soap and water?